littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Removed all "ECC built-in compatibility" as it turns out it didn't work.
 A patch will be forthcoming, but the main goal now is just making the mod "safe" to use with Ethics and Civics Classic.
 -Supremacist Demagoguery cannot be Pacifist (this is one of the first civics I made and I have no idea how I never noticed before that it's possible for Pacifists to take a civic that entails "saber rattling rhetoric" and a focus on picking fights!)
 -NPC fed partners cannot have Selective Kinship.
+-KNOWN ISSUE: Federation start origins may rarely spawn partners with no government ("Despicable Neutrals").
+The reason is known but the fix is obscure.
+If this happens to you, at this time the best thing to do is start a new game.
+It only happens occasionally.

 v6.3 (10/14/24) - Various Pre-3.14 (Circinus) Fixes and Updates
 -Federation Start Origin Changes: